Vonage/vivid-3/libs/components/src/lib/popup/README.md

 ## Dismissible

-Use the `dismissible` attribute to add close button to the popup.
+Adds a close button to the popup.

 - Type: `boolean`
 - Default: `false`